acquire-project/acquire-docs/docs/api_reference.md

     kind: PropertyType

     def __init__(self, *args: None, **kwargs: Any) -> None: ...
+    """Initializes a Property object with optional arguments."""

     def dict(self) -> Dict[str, Any]: ...
+    """Returns a dictionary of the Property attributes."""
 ```

 - `writable`: A boolean indicating whether the propetry can be overwritten.